Track mileage automatically

 Standard mileage rate

-Rather than listing and calculating several vehicle expenses, you can write off your business mileage at the standard mileage rate of $0.67 per mile (as of 2024).
+Rather than listing and calculating several vehicle expenses, you can write off your business mileage at the standard mileage rate of $0.67 per mile for 2024.
 For example, if you drive 1,000 miles for business purposes this year, your deduction would be $670.

 The IRS lists requirements for using this method.
 If you lease your vehicle, you must pick this method from the start since switching isn’t allowed.
 You can usually use this method at any time if you own the car, though exceptions apply for certain depreciation deductions and allowances.